Private Jets and WiFI: Connecting to the Clouds

 Internet Access on Private Jets

 Thanks to major advancements in recent years we now fly in aircraft where on-board internet access is commonplace.
 Companies such as GoGo ensure our ability to continue our life’s familiar network and pace is literally at our fingertips.
-Business no longer gets suspended in time just because we’re in the clouds, a concept that’s becoming know as “in-flight productivity.”, or as most would call it, staying connected!
+Business no longer gets suspended in time just because we’re in the clouds, a concept that’s becoming known as “in-flight productivity.”, or as most would call it, staying connected!

 The same wireless router technology that allows you to use WiFi at home or Starbucks is used on aircraft: your device searches for and detects the hotspot and you can click connect to it.